kellydx/JavaScript-Linter/README.md

-# Programming Challenge - Javascript Linter
+# Programming Challenge - JavaScript Linter

 This is a command line program using that accepts a command line argument the name of a JavaScript file.
 The program has the following features: